polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 }
 ```

-Here, after having defined the on-chain callback function, in the off-chain worker you can specify
+After having defined the on-chain callback function, in the off-chain worker you can specify
 that function to be called back in the next block import phase.
 You then submit a signed transaction
 to the node.

-If you look at the implementation of `fn system::offchain::submit_signed ()` in the
+If you look at the implementation of `fn system::offchain::submit_signed` in the
 [Substrate codebase](https://github.com/paritytech/substrate/blob/a98625501be68cc3084e666497c16b111741dded/frame/system/src/offchain.rs#L106-L115),
-you will see it is calling the on-chain callback for each of the key in local keystore.
+you will see it is calling the on-chain callback for each key in the local keystore.
 But since
-you only have one key in the local keystore now, you are calling the function only once back
+you only have one key in the local keystore now, you are calling the function only once.
-on-chain.

 ## Unsigned Transactions

-With the following code, you are able to send an unsigned transaction back on-chain.
+With the following code, you are able to send an unsigned transaction back to the chain.

 **runtime/src/offchain_pallet.rs**